Lego Star Wars: The Skywalker Saga: Reception

 Lego Star Wars: The Skywalker Saga received "generally favorable" reviews, according to review aggregator Metacritic.
-It had the biggest launch of a Lego game on Steam.
-The retail version of the game debuted at No. 1 on the UK software sales chart in its week of release.
-It had the biggest launch ever for a Lego game in the UK, breaking the record previously set by Lego Indiana Jones: The Original Adventures (2008).
+OpenCritic determined that 88% of critics recommended the game.

 IGN gave the game an 8 out of 10, saying "LEGO Star Wars: The Skywalker Saga provides some rollicking reimaginings of Star Wars's most iconic moments and seats them inside a series of interplanetary playgrounds that are dense with discovery and entertaining diversions."
 Destructoid gave the game a 7.5 out of 10 and wrote, "Lego Star Wars: The Skywalker Saga doesn't reinvent the wheel and the subject matter is limited because the narrative mostly adheres to the film trilogies [...] but it's a fun way to relive them as an adult and show them to kids at the same time."
 Game Informer praised the game's story-focused levels, combat, and character unlocks, stating, "While nailing the little moments, the immense scale of the project appears to have been too wide for TT Games to harness, as some of the content is uncharacteristically dull or uneven [...]
 Despite being periodically uneventful, the Skywalker Saga is a thorough and fun examination of all three Star Wars movie trilogies."
 Shacknews gave the title a 9 out of 10, praising its humor, combat features, voice acting, and visuals while taking minor issue with the excessive collectibles and challenges.
 Nintendo Life also praised its campaign, pacing, side content, co-op, humor, and music while criticizing some performance issues.
 Push Square similarly praised the game while lamenting occasional camera issues, performance dips, and the lack of online co-op.
 Pure Xbox likewise criticized the lack of online co-op, but did not notice any performance issues, and praised the graphics as well as its "endlessly enjoyable gameplay".
 Kotaku called it "one of the best Star Wars games ever made", praising its graphics and humor.